gmpatel63/3D-GAN-superresolution/README.md

+# 3D-GAN-combined with CNN

+We combine SRGAN used in this repository with CNN and test its robustness.
+SRGAN network is based on [this paper] (https://arxiv.org/abs/1812.11440).
+We modified it to work with MRI resolution of (172, 220, 156).

 # 3D-GAN-superresolution
 Here we present the implementation in TensorFlow of our work to generate high resolution MRI scans from low resolution images using Generative Adversarial Networks (GANs), accepted in the [Medical Imaging with Deep Learning Conference – Amsterdam.
 4 - 6th July 2018.](https://midl.amsterdam/)